Kunlong1994/lab3/Lab-05.md

 ### Program your device

-Load the example software previously downloaded.
+Load the [example](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2019Fall/Lab5/JackInABox.ino) previously downloaded.

 You can also make your own program but make sure you put HIGH digital value to pin 5 if you connected the circuit as the one in the electronics part.